French to Vietnamese video translation | AI tool | HeyGen

 Does the platform support Vietnamese voiceover or dubbing options?

-Yes, Vietnamese voiceover may be available depending on your selected configuration, allowing you to localise spoken content instead of relying only on subtitles.
+Yes, Vietnamese voiceover may be available depending on your selected configuration, allowing you to localize spoken content instead of relying only on subtitles.

-Most common formats such as MP4, MOV, and WebM are supported, allowing you to translate content without converting files first.
+Most common formats such as MP4, MOV, and WebM are supported, allowing you to translate content without converting files in advance.

 How long does it take to translate a French video into Vietnamese?